State statutory guidelines

 Troxel v Granville, 530 U.S. 57 (2000)

-This is a case where the grandparents sought visitation rights after the mother of the children, Tommie Granville, limited their access to the children to one visit per month and some holidays.
+This is a case where the grandparent visitation rights were sought after the mother of the children, Tommie Granville, limited their access to the children to one visit per month and some holidays.
 Under Washington state law, the third party could seek to petition state courts so that they can gain child visitation rights in spite of any parental objections.

 The court’s decision

-The US Supreme Court decided that Tommie Granville’s rights as a parent and the application of the Washington statute, violated her rights as a parent to make decisions about the control, custody, and care of her children.
+The Supreme Court judgment on visitation rights of Tommie Granville as a parent and the application of the Washington statute, violated her rights as a parent to make decisions about the control, custody, and care of her children.

 Note – No finding was made by the court as to whether all non-parent visitation statutes violate the Constitution.
 The decision made by the court was restricted solely to Washington and the statute they were dealing with.

 Further, it was held by the court that the Washington statute was too broad in its nature.
-This was because it allowed a court to override a parent’s decision about the grandparents’ visitation rights.
-This decision was made despite the parent being in a position where they could made a perfectly sound judgement on the matter.
+This was because it allowed a court to override a parent’s decision about the grandparent visitation rights.
+This decision was made despite the parent being in a position where they could made a perfectly sound judgment on the matter.

 What was the effect of Troxel vs Granville?